Darin McQuoid Blog Reviews Tutorials River Directory

 Taylor Cavin enjoys a great end of the portage.

-This side of the Island has only been run once by Lane Jacobs.
+This side of the Island was first run once by Lane Jacobs and has since seen a few less stylish descents.

 Steep boulder gardens, follow, until another quick portage around the entrance to a nice big slide.
 I consider this section the crux of the run.